 "As CEO of Merck and as a matter of personal conscience, I feel a responsibility to take a stand against intolerance and extremism," he said.

 Trump responded in a tweet, saying now that "Ken Frazier of Merck Pharma has resigned from President`s Manufacturing Council, he will have more time to LOWER RIPOFF DRUG PRICES!"

-Merck shares rose 0.8 percent in morning trading on the New York Stock Exchange, in line with the wider market.
+Merck shares rose 0.6 percent in midday trading on the New York Stock Exchange, roughly in line with the wider market.